 Imagination creates, so what if we always use our imagination?
 I mean to use it, like when we were kids.
 Do you remember being a kid and imagining what you wanted to be when you grew up?
 Did you ever play with barbies, dinosaurs, or cars as if they were not just plastic toys but real?

 You can imagine anything you want to experience in this world.
 Close your eyes and imagine a vivid scene of something you want to experience.
 Daydream with your eyes open and hear what you want to hear.
-Write out what you want to experience and as you’re doing so, feel the experience within.
+Write out what you want to experience, and as you’re doing so, feel the experience within.
 There are so many ways to imagine.

 Seek and Ye Shall Find

 I mean, we do it naturally as a child.
 Then, somewhere along the line, we forget and get bogged down with everything else going on, with the things we are told we should do.
-We give all of our inherent divine power away by listening to others rather than being still, being clear on our desires and imagining them, then staying persistent.
+We give all our inherent divine power away by listening to others rather than being still, being clear on our desires and imagining them, then staying persistent.

 Think about what you could experience if you only imagined and imagined without limitation, without force, but with the ease and innocence of a child who believes all things are possible.
 Now knowing that imagination creates, what are you creating in your world?